-While our research group has been developing hypergraph methods and mathematics over a moderate period, this paper reflects the first application of CHGL to cyber data, and the first use of HNX, which is newly released.
+While our research group has been developing hypergraph methods and mathematics over a moderate period, this paper reflects the first application of CHGL to cyber data.

 The current approach is limited in a number of ways.
 First, ActiveDNS records data from DNS lookups on a daily basis (or perhaps multiple times per day), but it does not do continual monitoring.
 This discrete sampling may mean that the pipeline misses patterns that would normally be seen in a more continuous approach.
 Additionally, the current analysis is for a single day, and extending to multiple days in the current architecture will exacerbate issues with memory bounds.
 This might be mitigated using a theory of dynamic hypergraphs (much like that of dynamic graphs) to understand the time-evolution of DNS or similar data.